Stencyl/stencylpedia/block-reference/flow/advanced.md

 ![code-block](http://static.stencyl.com/pedia2/block-images/1%20-%20Flow/4%20-%20Advanced/custom-code.png)<br/>
 ![code-block](http://static.stencyl.com/pedia2/block-images/1%20-%20Flow/4%20-%20Advanced/code-long.png)

 Lets you embed code into your Behavior.
 Can be used in many ways.
 Particularly useful for calling functions that Stencyl or Haxe provide but don't exist in block form.
+Take a look at out [API] (http://static.stencyl.com/api/33/) to see what's available.

 ***